rspishock/Python-Security-Tools/README.md

 #### network_scanner.py
 A simple script which can be used to send and receive ARP packets for host identification.
+Script will return target IPs and MAC addresses.

 ##### Imports
 The following modules were used in this script:
 - scapy
   - This module is used to manipulate data packets.
+  - __Must be installed on Python3__
+    - pip install scapy

+- argparse
+  - This module is used to parse arguments from the command line

 ##### Usage
-python3 network_scanner.py
+python3 network_scanner.py -t --target <ip address/range>